 Question: I find it very difficult to advise people on the best way to exercise when they are full-time wheelchair users.
 Have you any suggestions?

 Answer: It can be very difficult for people with MS to exercise if walking is no longer an option, they are unable to get on the floor, have problems standing or with their balance.
-Some arm and trunk exercises can be carried out in a sitting position, see the exercise section of the MS Trust website.
+Some arm and trunk exercises can be carried out in a sitting position, see the build your own exercise routine section of the MS Trust website.

 Standing can help people to exercise their trunk and may also help to reduce the secondary complications of prolonged sitting.>

 You may want to consider supplying a standing frame or a standing hoist (which may be more readily available).
 Oswestry standing frames are easy to use and NHS stores often have them available.
 Make sure you get the correct size, the hip strap should go across the bottom so that the person doesn't jack-knife.

 If you don't have access to anything or if space is an issue contact Remap to help set something up in the home such as a wall mounted knee block to use with a grab rail or gutter frame

 SAVE THE DATE - MS Trust conference, November 2017

 The 21st MS Trust Annual Conference is being held at Jury's Inn Hinckley Island Hotel t: 0px; text-transform: none; white-space: normal; widows: 2; word-spacing: 0px; -webkit-text-stroke-width: 0px; background-color: #e4f5fc; display: inline !important; float: none;">from the 12th - 14th November 2017.The conference plays a pivotal role in enhancing the care of people living with MS by educating MS specialists and driving improvements in services.
 It is a unique event in the MS calendar and brings together around 300 multi-disciplinary practitioners dedicated to providing the best treatment and care for everybody affected by the condition.
 Further details will be added to the conference website so keep checking for updates.